Careers360 Logo

 Similarities Between Acids and Bases

-Acids and bases have some of similarities in between them and they are listed below:
+Acids and bases have some similarities in between them and they are listed below:

 • Acids give hydrogen ions when dissolve in any solution, so the common ion is hydrogen ion, which makes any mixture acidic in nature.

-• Bases give hydroxide ions when dissolve in any solution, so the common ion is hydroxide ion, which makes any mixture basic in nature.
+• Bases give hydroxide ions when dissolved in any solution, so the common ion is hydroxide ion, which makes any mixture basic in nature.

 Water solution with acids or bases:

-When acids dissolve in water then it produces hydrogen ion, but hydrogen ion cannot exist alone they exist in the form of hydronium ion.
+When acids dissolve in water, they produce hydrogen ions, but hydrogen ion cannot exist alone they exist in the form of hydronium ion.

 Bases that are soluble in water are termed alkali.